JaapvanEkris/openrowingmonitor/docs/Architecture.md

 * temporal metrics (i.e. Angular Velocity, Angular Acceleration, Torque, etc.)
 * several absolute metrics (i.e. total elapsed time and total angular distance traveled)
 * physical properties of the flywheel, (i.e. the flywheel drag and flywheel inertia)

+### Key components in data dissamination

+#### PeripheralManager

+The Peripheralmanager manages all BLE, ANT+ and MQTT perpherals.
+It is the source for heartrate data and can also send user commands.

+#### RecordingManager

+RecordingManager is the base for all recording, recording uploading as well as all normal logging.
+It acts as a multiplexer over the various recorders, letting the datarecorders decide for themselves how to react to specific metrics and a limited set of relevant commands.
+The recorders record and will create a valid file content with accompanying meta-data.

+The RecordingManager also directly manages the uploaders and the filewriter: they take a file content and its meta-data amd upload it or write it to disk.

 ## Major design decissions